GSamLabs/EnableBatteryStatsPermission/README.md

 * How do I install this?
 HELP!

-This mod requires that your device is rooted, and the Xposed framework is installed, and that this module is enabled via the Xposed installer app.
+This mod requires that your device is rooted, that the Xposed framework is installed, and that this module is enabled via the Xposed installer app.
 After a phone reboot, your battery monitoring apps should start to work as they did before KitKat rolled around.